ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 microbenchmarks.
 The latter can measured to a lesser degree by measuring the impact of scheduling decisions on simple workloads.

+It is important for the reader to understand that the purpose of microbenchmarks here is not to measure workloads themselves, but to zoom in on individual OS services to see how well they scale in isolation.These measurements are only predictive of performance on real world workloads to the extent to which a workload uses the individual service being measured.

 ## What Makes Scaling Difficult
 From 50,000 feet there are two factors that define scaling: serialization and